History of Monopoly: Game development 1903–1934

-In 1903, Georgist Lizzie Magie applied for a patent on a game called The Landlord's Game with the object of showing that rents enriched property owners and impoverished tenants.
-She knew that some people would find it hard to understand the logic behind the idea, and she thought that if the rent problem and the Georgist solution to it were put into the concrete form of a game, it might be easier to demonstrate.
+In 1903, Georgist Lizzie Magie applied for a patent on a game called The Landlord's Game with the object of showing that rents enriched property owners and caused tenants to be impoverished.
+She knew that some people would find it hard to understand the logic behind the idea and she thought that if the rent problem and the Georgist solution to it were put into the concrete form of a game, it might be easier to demonstrate.
 She was granted the patent for the game in January 1904.
 The Landlord's Game became one of the first board games to use a "continuous path", without clearly defined start and end spaces on its board.
 Another innovation in gameplay attributed to Magie is the concept of "ownership" of a place on a game board, such that something would happen to the second (or later) player to land on the same space, without the first player's piece still being present.
-A copy of Magie's game that she had left at the Georgist community of Arden, Delaware and dating from 1903–1904, was presented for the PBS series History Detectives.
+A copy of Magie's game that she had left at the Georgist community of Arden, Delaware, and dating from 1903 to 1904, was presented for the PBS series History Detectives.
 This copy featured property groups, organized by letters, later a major feature of Monopoly as published by Parker Brothers.

 Although The Landlord's Game was patented, and some hand-made boards were made, it was not actually manufactured and published until 1906.
 Magie and two other Georgists established the Economic Game Company of New York, which began publishing her game.
 Magie submitted an edition published by the Economic Game Company to Parker Brothers around 1910, which George Parker declined to publish.
 In the UK, it was published in 1913 by the Newbie Game Company under the title Brer Fox an' Brer Rabbit.
 Shortly after the game's formal publication, Scott Nearing, a professor in what was then known as the Wharton School of Finance and Commerce at the University of Pennsylvania, began using the game as a teaching tool in his classes.
 His students made their own boards, and taught the game to others.
 After Nearing was dismissed from the Wharton School, he began teaching at the University of Toledo.
 A former student of Nearing, Rexford Guy Tugwell, also taught The Landlord's Game at Wharton, and took it with him to Columbia University.
 Apart from commercial distribution, it spread by word of mouth and was played in slightly variant homemade versions over the years by Quakers, Georgists, university students (including students at Smith College, Princeton, and MIT), and others who became aware of it.